trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

   - `10s`
   - `QUERY` and `TASK`
 * - `retry-max-delay`
-  - Maximum :ref:`time <prop-type-duration>` that a failed query or task must wait before it is retried.
+  - Maximum [time](prop-type-duration) that a failed query or task must wait before it is retried.
 Wait time is increased on each subsequent failure.
 May be overridden with the ``retry_max_delay`` [session property](session-properties-definition).